 Google does not release data on quality rater pay.

 In fact, raters must sign non-disclosure statements.
 However, published accounts suggest about $14-15 an hour paid weekly.

 How Do You Become a Google Rater?

 Search Google's job openings with the keywords "ads quality rater."
-Click on the result and apply by sending a text (ASCII) or HTML (no Word documents) resume and cover letter to the address in the posting.
+Apply by sending a resume and cover letter to the address in the posting.
 The subject field of your email must include exact title of the position for which you are applying, e.g., "Ads Quality Rater (Temporary) - English."